Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: Modular operators

-In this section, we introduce the sub-operators that we use in Modularis.
-We base our choice on a systematic study of implementation techniques of monolithic operators and apply the design principles from Section~\ref{sec:design-principles}.
-The resulting sub-operators are expressive enough to support all the major operations a relational engine needs, such as selections, projections, aggregations, and joins.
-The sub-operators fall into four categories: orchestration operators, data processing operators, network operators, and materialize and scan operators.
+We present our initial list of sub-operators in Table~\ref{tab:operators}.
+The sub-operators fall into six categories: orchestration operators, data processing operators, MPI-specific operators (to support RDMA clusters), Lambda-specific operators (to support serverless), \begin{revision} Smart storage-specific operators\end{revision}, and generic materialize and scan operators.
 Orchestration operators enable the execution of nested computations.
 Data processing operators express the computations carried out on the data inside the inner loops.
-Network operators are the ones that are aware of the distributed nature of query execution.
+MPI- and Lambda-specific operators are the ones that are aware of the distributed nature of query execution.
+Smart storage-specific operators use pushdown computations to smart storage.
 Finally, materialize and scan operators read and write $\varname{tuples}$ from and to nested $\varname{collections}$.
+We give an overview of our operators in Table~\ref{tab:operators}.
+We believe that the semantics of most operators are clear given their names.
+However, the two orchestration operators merit an explanation, as they differ substantially from other systems.